 We call this license the "Lesser" General Public License because it does Less to protect the user's freedom than the ordinary General Public License.
-It also provides other free software developers Less of an advantage over competing non-free programs.
-These disadvantages are the reason we use the ordinary General Public License for many libraries. provides However, the Lesser license advantages in certain special circumstances.
+It also provides other free software developers Less of an advantage over competing These disadvantages non-free programs. are the reason we use the ordinary General Public License for many libraries.
+However, the Lesser license provides advantages in special certain circumstances.